jonjamz/blaze-forms/README.md

 About
 -----

-Build reactive forms:
+Build production-ready, reactive forms in minutes.

-* *in minutes*.
-* *for production use*.
-* *with reusable custom components*.
-* *that work the way they should*.

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 #### Overview

-Forms are comprised of two types of components:
+This package supports two types of reusable forms components:

 * **Elements**.
-Self-contained templates that represent a single form field.
 * **Form Blocks**.

-Surrounding block helpers that control form and submission flow.
+Elements are single, reactively-validated form fields.
+Form blocks are containers that control form and submission flow.
+These components can both be used standalone, but their real power comes from being used together.

+Each type of component has its own set of reactive states, available as template helpers.
+These are used to control the experience, workflow, and functionality of a given form.

 Create a component by registering a normal Meteor template with ReactiveForms.